johnmyg/odin-landingpage/README.md

-This is the landing page project from Odin Project
+This is the landing page project from Odin Project.
+The file odin-project.png is the template I tried recreating using HTML and CSS